awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-deploy-application.md

 1. \.
 More information about the deployment's instances is displayed\.
 After a deployment fails, you might be able to determine on which Amazon EC2 instances and at which step the deployment failed\.

-1. If you want to do more troubleshooting, you can use a technique like [View Instance Details with CodeDeploy](instances-view-details.md)\.
+1. If you want to do more troubleshooting, you can use a technique like [View instance details with CodeDeploy](instances-view-details.md)\.
 You can also analyze the deployment log files on an Amazon EC2 instance\.
 For more information, see [Analyzing log files to investigate deployment failures on instances](troubleshooting-ec2-instances.md#troubleshooting-deploy-failures)\.

-## Verify Your Deployment<a name="tutorials-windows-deploy-application-verify"></a>
+## Verify your deployment<a name="tutorials-windows-deploy-application-verify"></a>

 After your deployment is successful, verify your installation is working\.
 Use the public DNS address of the Amazon EC2 instance to view the web page in a web browser\. \(To get the public DNS value, in the Amazon EC2 console, choose the Amazon EC2 instance, and on the **Description** tab, look for the value in **Public DNS**\.\)